DionKill/ps4-linux-tutorial/README.md

 Once it's done (or if you used Method 2) you'll be sent to the Linux desktop!
 If you didn't, just type resume-boot until it works.

 # Ending
 Done!
 Enjoy Linux on your PS4!
 Please share this guide if it was helpful!
-For any questions,
+For any questions on this guide, make an issue, with general Linux issues use the links provided at the start of the guide to get to the PS4Linux Forums.